rielAsh24/vehicleManagementSystem/README.md

 3. Entities beyond drivers
    Entities beyond drivers could be companies, businesses, etc. who wish to own cars.
 For this, I devised a plan to modify the entities to accomodate additional features.
 For instance, the `Drivers` entity could be modified to include information such as them being an invidiual or a business.
 As I have already added vehicle ownership information in brief, it provides some flexibility for expansion.

+4. Removing Entities
+   `Vehicles` and `Transfers` are inter-dependent on each other and hence the constraints to delete are convoluted.
+While requiring importing services in each controller, it results in circular dependencies and requires a fine grain approach.

 ## Stay in touch

 - Author - [Ashriel Waghmare](https://rielash24.github.io/)